 Korotkoff sounds are blood flow sounds that healthcare providers observe while taking blood pressure with a sphygmomanometer over the brachial artery in the antecubital fossa.
 These Korotkoff sounds appear and disappear as the blood pressure cuff is inflated and deflated.

-As the heart beats, blood forced through the arteries cause a rise in pressure, called systolic pressure, followed by a decrease in pressure as the heart's ventricles prepare for another beat.
+As the heart contracts, blood is forced through the arteries causing a rise in pressure, called systolic pressure.
+This is followed by a decrease in pressure as the heart prepares for another beat.
 This low pressure is called the diastolic pressure.